-“Contrary to our first expectations, global climate was not the primary cause of this change in ocean oxygen and nitrogen cycling,” said Princeton University researcher Emma Kast about the planet’s dramatic increase in the oxygen 55 million years ago.
+“Contrary to our first expectations, global climate was not the primary cause of this change in ocean oxygen and nitrogen cycling,” said biogeochemist Emma Kast currently at the University of Cambridge about the planet’s dramatic increase in oxygen 55 million years ago.
 The more likely culprit?
 Plate tectonics.
-The collision of India with Asia — dubbed “the collision that changed the world” by legendary geoscientist Wally Broecker, a founder of modern climate research — closed off an ancient sea called the Tethys, disturbing the continental shelves and their connections with the open ocean.
+The collision of India with Asia — dubbed “the collision that changed the world” by Columbia University geoscientist Wally Broecker, a pioneer in the ocean’s role in climate change.— closed off an ancient sea called the Tethys, disturbing the continental shelves and their connections with the open ocean.

-When Princeton researchers assembled their unprecedented geologic record of ocean nitrogen, they found that in the 10 million years after dinosaurs went extinct, the 15N-to-14N nitrogen ratio was high, suggesting that ocean oxygen levels were low.
+When Princeton researchers assembled their unprecedented geologic record of ocean nitrogen, they found that in the 10 million years after dinosaurs went extinct, the 15N-to-14N nitrogen ratio (nitrogen-15 to nitrogen-14; abundance ratio of the two nitrogen isotopes) was high, suggesting that ocean oxygen levels were low.
 They first thought that the warm climate of the time was responsible, as oxygen is less soluble in warmer water.
 But the timing told another story: the change to higher ocean oxygen occurred around 55 million years ago, during a time of continuously warm climate.

-“Over millions of years, tectonic changes have the potential to have massive effects on ocean circulation,” said Princeton’s Daniel Sigman Dusenbury Professor of Geological and Geophysical Sciences.
+“Over millions of years, tectonic changes have the potential to have massive effects on ocean circulation,” said Princeton’s Daniel Sigman, Dusenbury Professor of Geological and Geophysical Sciences.
 But that doesn’t mean climate change can be discounted, he added.
 “On timescales of years to millennia, climate has the upper hand.”
+Sigman is an authority on the cycles of biologically important elements and their interaction with changing environmental conditions through the course of Earth history.

 When the landmass that is now the Indian subcontinent slammed into Asia about 50 million years ago, the collision changed the configuration of the continents, the landscape, global climate and more.
 A team of Princeton University scientists has identified one more effect: the oxygen in the world’s oceans increased, altering the conditions for life.